Jura Mountains: Physiography

 The east of the Jura range proper separates the Rhine and Rhône basins.
 The northern and eastern part of the range drains towards the Rhine river and its tributaries Aare and Ill, whereas the western and southern parts drain towards the Rhône river and its (sub)tributaries Doubs, Saône, and Ain.
 Initially the river Doubs (a subtributary of the Rhône) flows about 100 km northeast, briefly venturing into Switzerland, then changing direction and flowing about 170 km southwest before joining the Saône ca. 140 km north of the French city of Lyon.
 In Lyon, the Saône joins the Rhône.
 While the Rhine flows into the North Sea, the Rhône flows into the Mediterranean Sea.

-The highest peaks of the Jura Mountains are: